devbwoy/Tic-Tac-Toe-game-php/README.md

 3. **Open the Database**

-   Use SQLite Browser to open the `tic_tac_toe.db` file located in the project directory.
+   Use SQLite Browser to open the `tictactoe.db` file located in the project directory.
 This file contains the game results and moves.

 ## Running Unit Tests